estebangarviso/MonoReactExpressEDA/README.md

 # Fullstack Application with React and Express.js

 This README provides instructions on how to run a fullstack application which uses Turbo and Docker Compose.
 The application consists of a frontend built with React and a backend built with Express.js.
 The frontend communicates with the backend using RESTful APIs.
-The backend uses a Redis cache to store data and a RabbitMQ message broker to queue events and communicate with another application that consumes messages from a queue and publishes them to a Redis PubSub channel.
+The backend uses a Redis cache to store data and a RabbitMQ message broker to queue events and communicate with another application that work and consumes messages from a queue and publishes them to a Redis PubSub channel.

 ## Overview